priyanshuchahar/IG-REPORT-BOT/README.md

-🔥 Auto Report Instagram 2022 🔥
+🔥 Instagram Auto Report (By FunCker) 🔥
        <br>

-╭━━╴♻️ Update 01.09.22
+╭━━╴♻️ Upgrade 09.09
 <br>
 ├  All users accounts is Update + Proxy.
 <br>
-├  Over 370 k users active.
+├  Over 470 k users active.
 <br>
-├  Bot can report a account with max 1.8 M Followers.
+├  Bot can report a account with max 2.4 M Followers.
 <br>
 ├  It is very easy to use just by following the steps in the video on my channel.
 <br>